Which Of The Following Have Quantized Values

 The Schrödinger Equation and Quantization

-The Schrödinger equation is a fundamental equation in quantum mechanics that describes the evolution of a quantum system.
+Let's talk about the Schrödinger equation is a fundamental equation in quantum mechanics that describes the evolution of a quantum system.
 Solving the Schrödinger equation for a particular system often leads to quantized energy levels and other quantized properties.
 The allowed solutions of the equation are restricted to specific values, leading to the discrete energy levels we observe in atoms and molecules.
-The boundary conditions (constraints on the system) often play a significant role in determining which energy levels are allowed.
+The boundary conditions (constraints on the system) often play a significant role in determining which energy levels are allowed It's one of those things that adds up..

 Frequently Asked Questions (FAQ)